felixlberg/quasar-deploy/README.md

 # quasar-deploy
-Script to deploy quasar webapp
+Script to deploy quasar webapp with pdf make